Singh Saab the Great: Cast

-Music
+Music and soundtrack

-The soundtrack album was composed by the music director Anand Raj Anand and Sonu Nigam composed the title track of the movie while the lyrics were penned by Kumaar.
-The music was launched on 29 Oct 2013.
+The music of the film was composed by Anand Raj Anand, except for the song "Singh Saab The Great", whose music was composed by Sonu Nigam.
+The lyrics of the songs were penned by Sameer and Kumaar.
+The music was launched on 28 Oct 2013.
 The album contains six songs.

 Reception

 Singh Saab The Great received mostly positive reviews from critics.
 David Chute of Variety praised Deol's action sequences.

-NDTV rated the movie as 3.5/5 stars, saying "There is a virility and fluency to the storytelling.
+NDTV rated the movie as 3.5/5 stars, saying, "There is a virility and fluency to the storytelling.
 Singh Saab The Great is a homage to the cinema of the 1980s when Sunny was macho."
 Filmfare gave the film 4/5 stars, saying "SSTG is a mass entertainer.
 It's a Sunny Deol vehicle.
 Sunny Paaji is obviously on top of this game.
-His comedy punches, stirring Punjabi dialogues are all over top but perfectly suitable in context of film".
+His comedy punches, stirring Punjabi dialogues are all over the top but perfectly suitable in context of film".

-The Times of India gave movie 3/5 stars, stating "Like all films that talk of reforming society, Anil Sharma's Singh Saab the Great has its heart in the correct place.
+The Times of India gave the movie 3/5 stars, stating "Like all films that talk of reforming society, Anil Sharma's Singh Saab the Great has its heart in the correct place.
 Sunny Deol's earnestness shines, throughout the duration of this melodrama".
-Taran Adarsh of Bollywood Hungama gave a 3.5/5 star rating and wrote "Singh Saab the Great is a typical Sunny Deol film that a section of the audience still enjoys.
-The clapworthy dialogue, the raw appeal, the undercurrent of emotions and of course, the dhaai kilo ka haath should appeal to those who relish desi fares, especially the single screen audience".
+Taran Adarsh of Bollywood Hungama gave a 3.5/5-star rating and wrote "Singh Saab the Great is a typical Sunny Deol film that a section of the audience still enjoys.
+The clap worthy dialogue, the raw appeal, the undercurrent of emotions and of course, the Dhaai kilo ka haath should appeal to those who relish desi fares, especially the single screen audience".